MartinVald2170/leftover_stone_organiser-/README.md

 # Features of the app
 * Login/Password
 * Classification of left over stock
-* Adding Stone Stock with the values of the type of stone it is, the colour and the batch number
+* Adding Stone Stock with the values of the type of stone it is, the colour, the batch number and location
-* Searching the catalog for batch number, colour and type of stone it is and returning a true/false or information
+* Searching the catalog for batch number, colour, type of stone and location.
+Returning a true/false or information
 * Deleting stone from the stock when it is used for a job
 * Log out